Get

 The most important thing you can do to help alleviate symptoms of hip dysplasia in cats is weight management.
 Keep your cat at a lean body weight to help minimize further exacerbation and discomfort.

 Regular exercise is essential for weight management and helps keep the muscles around the hips strong.
-If your cat has trouble moving, your veterinarian might suggest rehabilitation therapy.
+If your cat has trouble moving, a veterinarian might suggest rehabilitation therapy.
 Some cats will even walk on an underwater treadmill with the right motivation!

 Supplements